-1. Know your business’s needs
+1. Know your business needs

 Knowing about your business’ needs is the first thing to do when it comes to building a good staff schedule.

 Depending on the size of your business, you may need a certain number of workers for each role and shift.
-For example, you need 3 baristas and 10 waiters/waitresses for Sunday evening shifts to accommodate the large number of guests at weekends.
+For example, you need 3 baristas and 10 waiters/waitresses for Sunday evening shifts to accommodate a large number of guests at weekends.